fbpx

 Literary activism is any form of narrative—fiction (novel, poetry, play), non-fiction (book, essay, article), visual art, performance art, spoken or sung words, dance—intentionally created to change current culture for the better.
 A literary activist is someone who considers the impact of their own words, and who thinks critically about—and is willing to speak out about—the words that others choose.

-When asked in a radio interview why Stowe had such a strong impact, 19th century literature scholar Hollis Robbins said: “What Stowe’s comparative expertise is, is creating these characters that live and jump out of the page.
+When asked in a radio interview why Stowe had such a strong impact, 19th century literature scholar Hollis Robbins said: “Stowe’s comparative expertise is creating these characters that live and jump out of the page.
 [Tom’s] stalwart forthrightness, his devotion, his clarity of thought about what is right and what is wrong guide and ground the novel.”

 With Uncle Tom’s Cabin, Stowe said she wanted to “say what is true and only that.”
-And when people questioned that truth, she produced evidence by way of her Key to Uncle Tom’s Cabin, which chronicled thousands of true stories of enslaved and formerly enslaved people told in their own words.
+And when people questioned that truth, she produced evidence by way of her Key to Uncle Tom’s Cabin, which chronicled true stories of enslaved and formerly enslaved people told in their own words.

 For centuries, Black abolitionists had themselves written or narrated memoirs, essays, opinion pieces, speeches, songs, asserting their humanity and calling for an end to slavery.
 They achieved their goal by sharing their own stories of subjugation and violence and asserting their personal agency and resilience.
 These works of literary activism help to prompt Stowe’s literary activism.